 Some venues have higher rental fees due to their popularity or inclusivity.

-• Consider non-traditional venues: Parks, backyards, or unique spaces like libraries or museums can be more affordable and memorable.
+- Consider non-traditional venues: Parks, backyards, or unique spaces like libraries or museums can be less of a hit on your wedding budget and more memorable if the location speaks to you.

 3. Opt for Minimalist Decor